andrewt3000/MachineLearning/README.md

    - Classification is further categorized as binary or multi-class classificaition.
 4. Ranking - predicting the relative order or preference of a set of items contextually.
 (Example: search engine results, or movie recommendations)

+#### Data
+Data is typically split into **training**, **validation** and **test** data.
+Typical mix is 70% -80% training, 10%-15% validation and 10%-15% testing data.
+**Training data** is the data used to learn.
+**Validation data** is evaluated while the model is training and it indicates if the model is generalizing.
+**Testing data** is evaluated after you have stopped training the model to indicate the model's accuracy.

+An **example** (or **sample**) is a single instance from your dataset.

+**Labels** are the correct outputs in categorical supervised learning data, also refered to as **ground truth**.

+**Features** are the inputs to a machine learning model.
+See [below](#features)

+**Data augmentation** - artificially increase the diversity and size of a training dataset without actually collecting new data.
+An example of data augmentation for images is mirroring, flipping, rotating, and translating your images to create new examples.

+**Data leakage** is when information from outside the training dataset (such as the target variable or the validation/test set) accidentally contaminates the training process.

+**Data drift** (also known as covariate shift) occurs when the statistical properties of the input data change over time compared to the data the model was trained on.

+**Concept drift** occurs when there is a change in input-output relationship over time compared to the data the model was trained on.

 #### Features
 **Features** are the inputs to a machine learning model.
-They are the measurable property being observed.
+Features are the measurable property being observed.
 An example of a features is pixel brightness in computer vision tasks or the square footgage of a house in home pricing prediction.

 **Feature selection** is the process of choosing the features.
 Effective features are discriminating and independent.
 As an example, for predicting house prices you might choose the square feet and number of floors as features whereas width, length and volume are unsuitable features.